-The span is not a critical parameter for the STS, hence forests or separate trees on land areas, where supports are to be erected, may remain, since each support can be shifted any way in process of construction.
+The span is not a critical parameter for the STS. hence forests or separate trees in the spots where supports are to be erected may remain, since each support can be shifted any way in process of construction.

 The STS route will not inhibit migration of soil and surface water, reptiles, agricultural or any other land use.